Scratcher-Studios/Explorer-Kura/README.md

 ## Roblox Model Catalogue
 Coming in v0.2.0.

-Only trust models released by EcoScratcher (with a verified shield next to the username) or models released by the Explorers of the Metaverse group.
+Only trust models released by EcoScratcher (with a verified shield next to the username) or the Explorers of the Metaverse group.

 The model contains an installation script which will install Kura into your experience.
 Copy and paste the script into the Roblox Studio command bar to install Kura.